Financial counselling during COVID-19

 - Full-time students on Youth Allowance, Austudy or ABSTUDY

-The government will also be extending the Jobseeker Payment and Youth Allowance Jobseeker to employees that have lost their jobs or have been stood down, sole traders, the self-employed, casual workers and contract workers who have been affected by the current downturn.
+The government will also be extending the JobSeeker and Youth Allowance payments to employees that have lost their jobs or have been stood down, sole traders, the self-employed, casual workers and contract workers who have been affected by the current downturn.

 Residential Rent Relief Grant